lpenz/slides-template/README.md

 ## `build.sh`

-- Very simple script that does all of the work.
+- Core of the repository: very simple script that does all of the work.
 - Uses the [pandoc/core](https://hub.docker.com/r/pandoc/core) docker image.
-- Gets the input file, the output file and the title as arguments.
+- Gets the input file, the output file, a style (css) file and the title as arguments.

 ::: notes